PurpleSpy/ImageColorChannelSplitter/README.md

 -M Uses a color matrix, much faster to split the rgbblack channels and grayscale, no alpha channels versions available this way

+-x adjusts exposure 0-100% or -0-100% ,0 is middle and no adjustment , add percentage to arguments

 Misc ----